CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

 SD Desktop uses two factor authentication.
-In practice this means that after password login, you setill need to **verify your identity** by entering the verification **code** provided via the mobile application.
+In practice this means that after password login, you need to **verify your identity** by entering the verification **code** provided via the mobile application.
 For specific guidance regarding the verification step, check the [multi-factor authentication](../../accounts/mfa.md) paragraph at the beginning of CSC user guide.

 ![Authentication](images/desktop/desktop-login-1.png)